Rings of Saturn: Physical characteristics

 The dense main rings extend from 7,000 km to 80,000 km away from Saturn's equator, whose radius is 60,300 km (see Major subdivisions).
-With an estimated local thickness of as little as 10 metres (30') and as much as 1 km (1000 yards), they are composed of 99.9% pure water ice with a smattering of impurities that may include tholins or silicates.
+With an estimated local thickness of as little as 10 meters (32' 10") and as much as 1 km (1093 yards), they are composed of 99.9% pure water ice with a smattering of impurities that may include tholins or silicates.
 The main rings are primarily composed of particles smaller than 10 m.

 Cassini directly measured the mass of the ring system via their gravitational effect during its final set of orbits that passed between the rings and the cloud tops, yielding a value of 1.54 (± 0.49) × 1019 kg, or 0.41 ± 0.13 Mimas masses.
-This is as massive as about half the mass of the Earth's entire Antarctic ice shelf, spread across a surface area 80 times larger than that of Earth.
+This is around two-thirds the mass of the Earth's entire Antarctic ice sheet, spread across a surface area 80 times larger than that of Earth.
 The estimate is close to the value of 0.40 Mimas masses derived from Cassini observations of density waves in the A, B and C rings.
 It is a small fraction of the total mass of Saturn (about 0.25 ppb).
 Earlier Voyager observations of density waves in the A and B rings and an optical depth profile had yielded a mass of about 0.75 Mimas masses, with later observations and computer modeling suggesting that was an underestimate.

 Although the largest gaps in the rings, such as the Cassini Division and Encke Gap, can be seen from Earth, the Voyager spacecraft discovered that the rings have an intricate structure of thousands of thin gaps and ringlets.
 This structure is thought to arise, in several different ways, from the gravitational pull of Saturn's many moons.
 Some gaps are cleared out by the passage of tiny moonlets such as Pan, many more of which may yet be discovered, and some ringlets seem to be maintained by the gravitational effects of small shepherd satellites (similar to Prometheus and Pandora's maintenance of the F ring).
 Other gaps arise from resonances between the orbital period of particles in the gap and that of a more massive moon further out; Mimas maintains the Cassini Division in this manner.
 Still more structure in the rings consists of spiral waves raised by the inner moons' periodic gravitational perturbations at less disruptive resonances.